Christian attitudes towards Freemasonry: Catholic Church

 The Roman Catholic Church has been among the most persistent critics of Freemasonry.
 The Church has prohibited its members from being Freemasons since the papal bull In eminenti apostolatus, promulgated in 1738 by Pope Clement XII.
 Since then, the Vatican has issued several papal bulls banning the membership of Catholics in Freemasonry under threat of excommunication.
 In 1983, the Canon Law was changed to read, "A person who joins an association that plots against the Church is to be punished with a just penalty; however, a person who promotes or directs an association of this kind is to be punished with an interdict", eliminating the penalty of excommunication for Masons.
 Joseph Ratzinger, who later became Pope Benedict XVI, wrote in a letter that those who enroll in Masonic associations are in a state of grave sin and may not receive Holy Communion.
 The penalty of excommunication is not declared in the current code of canon law, but membership remains forbidden.
 The aforementioned letter does not form part of Canon Law and, during his tenure, Benedict XVI did not make any attempt to change Canon Law to explicitly mention the ban on Freemasonry.

 The Catholic Church argues that the philosophy of French Freemasonry (the Grand Orient, not the dominant variety of Freemasonry or the branch that is active in the English-speaking world) is antithetical to Christian doctrine and that it is at many times and places anti-clerical in intent.
-The 1913 Catholic Encyclopedia argued that some of the ceremonial in the Scottish Rite is anti-Catholic.
-However, this claim does not appear in subsequent editions.
+The 1913 Catholic Encyclopedia argued that some of the ceremonials in the Scottish Rite and the Masonic use of Biblical imagery are anti-Catholic.
+However, these claims do not appear in subsequent editions.

-The Masonic use of Biblical imagery was seen in the 1913 Catholic Encyclopedia as being done in such a way as to deny the revelation of Christianity.
-However, this complaint was not included in subsequent editions.

-From the earliest pontifical documents on the subject and in particular in the Encyclical Humanum Genus by Pope Leo XIII (20 April 1884), the Magisterium of the Church, which may not change [vague], has denounced philosophical ideas and moral conceptions in Freemasonry that were considered opposed to Catholic doctrine.
+From the earliest pontifical documents on the subject, and in particular in the Encyclical Humanum Genus by Pope Leo XIII (20 April 1884), the Magisterium of the Church, which may not change, has denounced philosophical ideas and moral conceptions in Freemasonry that were considered opposed to Catholic doctrine.
 For Leo XIII, they essentially led back to a rationalistic naturalism, the inspiration of its plans and activities against the Church.

 During the late nineteenth and early twentieth centuries, conflict between Catholicism and Freemasonry broke out into disputes over secular education, discrimination in employment, and in some European countries, the expulsion of religious orders.